Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

-The ABR video streaming in the 5G network has been set up as a simulation in the $\mathtt{ns3-mmwave}$~\cite{Mezzavilla2018} module as outlined in \S\ref{data_simulated}.
-A minimum of 2 and a maximum of 10 UEs under mobility have been deployed in the 1 km $\times$ 1 km ns3 simulation scenario, with their average speed varying between 5m/s and 25m/s.
-Correspondingly, there are four different scenarios, for each of which we have run ten simulation drops with different random seeds and a video length of 250s.
-For each of the four scenarios, we have generated the simulation traces for a typical user only thereby generating four different UE datasets.
-The results in this section is the average over the 10 drops for each scenario.
+The ABR video streaming in the 5G network has been set up as a simulation in the $\mathtt{ns3-mmwave}$~\cite{Mezzavilla2018} module as outlined in Section~\ref{data_simulated}.
+A minimum of $2$ and a maximum of $10$ UEs under mobility have been deployed in the $1$ km $\times$ $1$ km ns3 simulation scenario, with their average speed varying between $5$m/s and $20$m/s.
+Correspondingly, there are four different scenarios, for each of which we have run ten simulation drops with different random seeds and a video length of $250$s.
+We have generated the simulation traces for a typical user only for each of the four scenarios, thereby generating four different UE datasets.
+The results in this section are the average over the $10$ drops for each scenario.

-The throughput predictor, as mentioned in \S\ref{data_simulated} is hosted as a Python socket server.
-It collects the location and network-related features from socket clients at the UE and predicts the network throughput for the future time window of 1s.
+As mentioned in Section~\ref{data_simulated}, the throughput predictor is hosted as a Python socket server.
+It collects the location and network-related features from socket clients at the UE and predicts the network throughput for the future time window of $1$s.
 The predicted throughput value is passed to the socket client running at the ns3 UE, and based on the predicted throughput, the MPC ABR controller chooses the optimal chunk bitrate.
 The performance of the ABR algorithm has been evaluated using the generic \ac{QoE} metric~\cite[eqn.
-(5)]{Yin2015} with a video smoothness penalty of one and a video rebuffering penalty of 4.3.
-The ABR controller can support six possible bitrate values starting from 6.5Mbps to 50Mbps (6.5, 10, 15, 20, 30, 50).
+(5)]{Yin2015} with a video smoothness penalty of one and a video rebuffering penalty of $4.3$.
+The ABR controller can support six possible bitrate values, from $6.5$Mbps to $50$Mbps ($6.5$, $10$, $15$, $20$, $30$, $50$).